K. M. Kader Mohideen

 K. M. Kader Mohideen (born 5 January 1940) is an Indian politician and social worker from Tamil Nadu.
 He currently serves as the National President of the Indian Union Muslim League.

-Mohideen represented Vellore Constituency in Parliament (Lok Sabha) on as a Dravida Munnetra Kazhagam (D M K) member in the 14th Lok Sabha (2004—2009).
+Mohideen represented Vellore Constituency in the Parliament (Lok Sabha) as a Dravida Munnetra Kazhagam (DMK) member in the 14th Lok Sabha (2004—2009).
+He was selected for prestigious Thagaisal Thamizhar (distinguished Tamil) of the year 2025, which is awarded to honour eminent personalities who have greatly contributed to the welfare of Tamil Nadu and the development of the Tamil community.

 Life and career

-Mohideen was born to Mohamed Hanif and Kasimbibi at Thirunallur, Pudukkottai District on 05 Jan 1940.
+Mohideen was born to Mohamed Hanif and Kasimbibi at Thirunallur, Pudukkottai District on 5 January 1940.
 He was educated at University of Madras.
 Mohideen entered public life with Muslim Students Federation, the student's wing of Indian Union Muslim League.

 He also served as Tamil Nadu state President, Indian Union Muslim League.